audiopixel/pixelmixer/README.md

 PixelMixer by AudioPixel is a visual engine optimized for performance that can generate, blend, and map OpenGL pixel shaders in 3D space.

-Runs in the browser using HTML5 WebGL and [Three.js](http://threejs.org), and is easy to add to any web application.
+Runs in the browser using HTML5 (WebGL) and [Three.js](http://threejs.org).
+It is simple to add to any web application.
 The generated shaders can also be used in any OpenGL ES 2.0 environment (C / Java / IPhone / Android).

 The original goal in creating PixelMixer was to drive lighting and video projection equipment.
-It is capable of capturing all color / data values of 3D pixels at fast framerates, which can be used for communication to physical lighting equipment using protocols such as Video, DMX, UDP, & Rest.
+It is capable of capturing color / data values of all 3D nodes at fast framerates, which can be used for communication to physical lighting equipment using protocols such as UDP, REST, DMX, & Video.

 ---